openmm/openmm/docs-source/usersguide/theory/04_integrators.rst

 its position, :math:`\mathbf{f}_i` is the force acting on it, :math:`m_i` is its mass, and :math:`\Delta t` is the time step.

+When used with :class:`BussiThermostat`, the Verlet integrator applies the thermostat **after** the first half-kick (i.e., to the half-step velocities :math:`\mathbf{v}_i(t+\Delta t/2)`), then uses the rescaled velocities for the position update.
+This order matches HOOMD-style velocity Verlet and ensures correct canonical sampling.
+The Bussi thermostat uses a **signed** rescaling factor :math:`\alpha` per Bussi et al. 2009 Eq.
+(A8) :cite:`Bussi2009` for improved canonical sampling.
+If the thermostatted group has zero kinetic energy when the thermostat is applied, an exception is thrown (thermostat requires non-zero initial momenta).

 Because the positions are always half a time step later than the velocities, care must be used when calculating the energy of the system.
 In particular, the potential energy and kinetic energy in a State correspond to different times,